 The King of News/Talk 2GB is still ruling the roost in the latest Sydney survey...

-Frank Avis by | September 13, 2024 | 2020s
+by Frank Avis | September 13, 2024 | 2020s

 The King of News/Talk 2GB is still ruling the roost in the latest Sydney survey, number one overall and on top in breakfast where Ben Fordham has had a handy little 15.6 to put him clear of KIIS and Kyle and Jacki O. What is interesting this time around is that WSFM has come back into the spotlight and is battling it out with KIIS and SMOOTH for FM leadership.
 This looks like developing into a bit of a stoush over the rest of the year.
 Analysts are also extremely keen to see how things go for KIIS networking the Kyle and Jackie O Show into the Melbourne market.
 Initial results are less than exciting and the trade will be watching this interstate experiment through the rest of the year.
 Prevailing wisdom suggests that networking won't work in Australia: the cities are so different.
 And boy are the Sydney and Melbourne markets different!